Nationals vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Walker has collected 31 hits with seven doubles, seven home runs and seven walks.
-He has driven in 25 runs with one stolen base.
+- Walker has 34 hits with seven doubles, seven home runs, seven walks and 25 RBI.
+He's also stolen one base.

-- Walker will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .429 with a double, four home runs, two walks and eight RBI.
+- Walker hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .429 with a double, three home runs, two walks and six RBI.

 Walker Recent Games